 Categorical Variables.

 The rest of the variables (Platform and Genre) are categorical.
 They count 16 and 12 unique values respectively.
-We will plot Global_Sales against each categorical variable to better understand their relations.
+We will plot the count of the number of titles against each categorical variable to better understand their relations.
 Please refer to appendix 0 for further details.